jamonholmgren/ProMotion/README.md

 ## Version 0.6

+* Will auto-detect if you've loaded [motion-xray](https://github.com/colinta/motion-xray) and enable it.
 * Added `open_split_screen` for iPad-supported apps (thanks @rheoli for your contributions to this)
 * Added `refreshable` to TableScreens (thanks to @markrickert) for pull-to-refresh support.
 * `ProMotion::AppDelegateParent` renamed to `ProMotion::Delegate` (`AppDelegateParent` is an alias)